Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Wentworth Point - Sydney Olympic Park has 37 active public transport stops.
-These include ferry, train, and bus services.
-There are 15 individual routes operating in total.
+Wentworth Point - Sydney Olympic Park has 37 active public transport stops operating.
+These include a mix of ferry, train, and bus services.
+There are 15 individual routes serving these stops, collectively providing 12,206 weekly passenger trips.

-They facilitate 12,206 weekly passenger trips collectively.
-Residents enjoy excellent transport accessibility, with an average distance of 192 meters to the nearest stop.
-Service frequency is high, with 1,743 trips per day across all routes, equating to approximately 329 weekly trips per individual stop.
+Transport accessibility is rated as excellent, with residents typically located 192 meters from the nearest stop.
+Service frequency averages 1,743 trips per day across all routes, equating to approximately 329 weekly trips per individual stop.

 Frequently Asked Questions - Transport